Phil-boter/firebase-portfolio/README.md

 This site is completely responsive and can be used on mobile devices without any problems.
 To render mobile specific layout the React-Context-Api spies on the window.innerWidht in combination with a custom hook.

-There are also two langauges provided by React-Context-Api.
+There are also two langauges available, provided by React-Context.

 And last but not least loading data from Google FireStorage, is also done by React-Context-Api instead of Redux, which is what I always used in my previous projects.